 Or if you prefer pictures:

 Here are some posts to help you get started with Oracle REST Data Services.

 - Latest and Greatest Slides & Video

-- Install and Configure ORDS from SQL Developer
+- Install and Configure from SQL Developer

-- Generating Links in your JSON responses using $ notation
+- Generating your own JSON

 ALL of my ORDS Posts (also good for RSS feeds)